 If you’re looking for market supremacy and higher sales — and most businesses are — strategic partnerships are beneficial.
-The key is to make sure the partnerships work.
+It’s important to take the right steps to make sure the partnerships work.

 There are no shortcuts to a successful partnership.